What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 AdvertisementADVERTISEMENT

-Pluto, the Planet of Transformation, has been working behind the scenes to help you create generational wealth, and this year it spends most of its time in Aquarius, the sign of the revolutionary.
-You’ll feel thrown out of your comfort zone more often than not, but this will help you avoid complacency, and when Pluto re-enters Capricorn for a final stretch from September 1 to November 19 you’re likely to connect with someone who helps you keep your morale high even when the world feels cloudy and gray.
+Pluto, the Planet of Transformation, has been working behind-the-scenes to help you create generational wealth, and this year it spends most of its time in Aquarius, the sign of the revolutionary.
+You’ll feel thrown out of your comfort zone more often than not, but this will help you avoid complacency, and when Pluto re-enters Capricorn for a final stretch from 1st September to 19th November you’re likely to connect with someone who helps you keep your morale high even when the world feels cloudy and grey.
 This year, stay close to people who help you soar.

 Leo Sun & Rising:

-Leo, you’re starting off the year in a no-nonsense type of vibe, largely due to Mars’ presence in Capricorn for six weeks starting January 4.
+Leo, you’re starting off the year in a no-nonsense type of vibe, largely due to Mars’ presence in Capricorn for six weeks starting 4th January.
 Mars in Capricorn stimulates your sector of depth, merging, and outside resources.
 You’re in the mood to connect with people who can take your life to the next level, and vice versa.
-Just make sure you’re not letting your ego or pride run the show during the first quarter of the year, particularly once Pluto enters Aquarius on January 20, stimulating major changes in your partnership sector.
-People may tell you you’ve changed, and in many ways, you are changing more rapidly than they may be used to.
+Just make sure you’re not letting your ego or pride run the show during the first quarter of the year, particularly once Pluto enters Aquarius on 20th January, stimulating major changes in your partnership sector.
+People may tell you, “You’ve changed”, and in many ways, you are changing more rapidly than they may be used to.
 It’s not your responsibility to accommodate their insecurities, but you can be as transparent as possible regarding what your updated or new values or priorities may be, and why.

 Since you’re ruled by the sun, you’ll feel most activated during this year’s two solar eclipses.
-The first one is a total solar eclipse in Aries occurring on April n, and the next is a new moon solar eclipse in Libra occurring on October 2.
+The first one is a total solar eclipse in Aries occurring on 8th April, and the next is a new moon solar eclipse in Libra occurring on 2nd October.
 The Aries eclipse brings attention to your sector of expansion and long journeys, and could lead to you relocating or considering moving abroad.
 Taking on a new course of study or deepening your entrepreneurial journey is also an option.
 The October solar eclipse activates your sector of communication and creativity, and is an ideal time to launch a passion project because people will want to hear what you have to say and you’ll come off as even more alluring, magnetic, confident, and charming.

 AdvertisementADVERTISEMENT

-It’s by year’s end that you may start to notice that there’s more of a delay in your personal endeavors — or that you’re experiencing cosmic re-reroutes.
-This will be due to Mars, the Planet of Action, beginning a retrograde in your sign on December 6, considerably slowing down your momentum.
+It’s by year’s end that you may start to notice that there’s more of a delay in your personal endeavours — or that you’re experiencing cosmic re-reroutes.
+This will be due to Mars, the Planet of Action, beginning a retrograde in your sign on 6th December, considerably slowing down your momentum.
 This is happening to make sure that you’re not taking on too much on your plate, and to encourage you to streamline your priorities by focusing on doing less, but with greater intention.

 Virgo Sun & Rising:

-Then, once Jupiter enters Gemini on the May 25, your sector of career and reputation will be activated for the next 13 months, and you may find yourself considering a career change, or alternatively you may decide you want to let yourself create simply for the sake of creating, rather than always seeking to monetize your gifts.
+Then, once Jupiter enters Gemini on 25th May, your sector of career and reputation will be activated for the next 13 months, and you may find yourself considering a career change, or alternatively you may decide you want to let yourself create simply for the sake of creating, rather than always seeking to monetise your gifts.
 Allow yourself to view life with a beginner’s eye this year, Virgo.

-We’ll be experiencing three Mercury retrograde cycles: from April 1 to April 25 your planetary ruler will be retrograde in Aries.
-Then from August 6 to August 28 it’ll be retrograde in your sign and in Leo, and the final Mercury retrograde will occur in Sagittarius from November 25 to December 15.
+We’ll be experiencing three Mercury retrograde cycles: from 1st to 25th April your planetary ruler will be retrograde in Aries.
+Then from 6th to 28th August it’ll be retrograde in your sign and in Leo, and the final Mercury retrograde will occur in Sagittarius from 25th November to 15th December.
 Use these retrogrades as periods of reflection and renewal rather than a period of initiating brand new ventures.

 AdvertisementADVERTISEMENT